 Foundation

-The series publishes across 2025–2026.
-Leave your email and we'll send each paper directly to you when it goes live — no newsletters, no marketing cadence.
+All seven papers in the series are now available.
+Leave your email and we'll let you know when new research, tools, or resources publish — no newsletters, no marketing cadence.

 One email per paper.
 Unsubscribe any time.
 No other contact unless you ask.